There are many franchise costs involved with buying a franchise and it can be confusing.

 In many cases (especially in households with single-income earners), those who are interested in starting a franchise will need to quit their job prior to being out on a route selling tools.
 This means that in addition to being able to cover start-up costs, new franchisees need to be able to cover their living expenses until their new business can generate enough revenue to repay them.

-Living expenses are the estimated amount of money you need in the bank to live your life while the new franchise is in its early stages.
+Living expenses are the estimated amount of money you need in the bank to support your lifestyle while the new franchise is in its early stages.
 Included in the living expenses are staples like food, cars, mortgage, and utilities.

 At Matco Tools, proper budgeting for living necessities is taken very seriously.
 Matco avoids awarding a new franchise if it will financially constrain you.
-In many cases, the living expense estimate Matco provides is more than what new franchisees will spend.
+In many cases, the living expense estimate Matco will provide is more than what new franchisees will spend.
 In these cases, the money budgeted for living expenses remains in your bank account untouched.

 If you qualify for a Matco Tools franchise, you will be partnered with a seasoned Franchise Specialist to help walk you through this process and create a realistic budget.

 Total Cost vs Out of Pocket Cost